outdreamer/build-a-cure/docs/tasks/examples.md

                 - apply structures (combinations, sequences) of interaction to variables a, b, c & their attributes/functions/components

 ## apply structural definition routes to differentiate similar or related concepts

 	- change: sequence of difference structures
 	- difference: non-equivalence on some metric
 	- variable: attribute capturing an isolatable change type

-## apply structures to find alternative filters/routes & identifying optimal filter/route structure, as well as optimal starting point (origin), direction (target) & steps (queries) to generate them
+## apply structural interface to find alternative filters/routes & identifying optimal filter/route structure, as well as optimal starting point (origin), direction (target) & steps (queries) to generate them

     - the below 'reverse engineering' example uses the following filter query to determine relevance, reverse-engineering a definition of relevance that can be used to find relevant structures, a definition that is formatted as a set of filters, using a structural definition of relevance (similarity)
       - relevance = reverse(similarity => core => combine => not structural alignment => adjacence)